The Object of My Affection (novel): Genesis of the novel

 In 1983, author Stephen McCauley was a student in the graduate writing program at Columbia University.
 He wrote a short story about gay man named George and straight woman named Nina and their attempt to deal with Nina's pregnancy.
 Stephen Koch, a professor of literature at Columbia, suggested expanding the short story into a book-length novel.

-The character of George shared many characteristics with McCauley himself, including his dislike of travel, his attendance at Columbia, and many aspects of McCauley's own personality.
+The character of George shared many characteristics with McCauley himself, including his dislike of travel, his attendance at Columbia and other aspects of McCauley's personality.
 McCauley graduated from the University of Vermont (where George travels in the novel) and enrolled in several graduate programs in psychology (as Nina is enrolled).

 McCauley said his novel was about how deeply selfish but generally good-hearted people must balance their needs against those of the people they love.
 "There is a sort of confusion in people's lives today—there are so many options," he said.
 "Perhaps my generation has been brought up to think you have a right to want what you want and to do it all, and I don't think you can.
 You have to give up some piece of yourself.
 You can't be selfish when you raise a child or are with another person.
 You can't act purely on whimsy."